 Side Effects and Complications

-The most common side effects of CAR T-cell therapy are caused by the normal action of the new T-cells in the immune system.
+The most common side effects are caused by the normal action of the new T-cells in the immune system.
 As CAR T-cells spread throughout the body, the immune system releases cytokines into the bloodstream.
 Cytokine release syndrome (CRS) can feel similar to a case of the flu (ranging in severity from mild to severe).

 CRS causes side effects such as: